 This is a whole new way of ‘framing’ the conversation about child well being and parenting, which will require a long term commitment from Australian organisations.

-The following resource is designed to help you learn more about how best to communicate with parents:
+The following resource is designed to help you use the new research to communicate and engage parents:

 - Navigating Waters Talking About Parenting A FrameWorks Institute Toolkit <https://www.parentingrc.org.au/wp-content/uploads/Talking-About-Parenting-A-FrameWorks-Toolkit-preview.pdf>